kipply/blog/blog/content/promoted/founding_bad.md

 path = "founding-bad"
 +++

-I had a brief run with a startup (literally a month) and was faced with the decision of going into a YC Cohort (W20).
-In that fiasco, I also spent at least twelve hours trying to convince other people to go.
+I had a brief run with a startup and was faced with the decision of going into a YC Cohort (W20).
+In that fiasco, I also spent at least twelve hours actively in conversations trying to convince other another to take my spot.
 It's been half a year, and I've had a lot more time to reflect on reasons as to why one might want to run a startup.
 As you might've guessed, I decided not to do it and I genuinely believe that running a startup seems like a bad idea for the majority of people I meet who want to become founders, which seems to be a shocking number of people.

 This post definitely will not apply to everyone, but I'd hope there's some valuable thinking in here.
-Also, note that this is fairly oriented towards technical founders.
+Also, note that this is fairly oriented towards technical founders in a very Silicon Valley startup world (VCs give you money, you grow faste, etc).

-Edit: This post also has a very limited scope as it's based off the thinking from my decision to continue interning at Shopify or to go to YC.
-It's very focused on the Silicon Valley "startup" where you get a VC to give you money and get big in a year, etc etc

 # Ways Being a Founder is Unexpectedly Bad